tokamak-network/DRB-node/README.md

 Check the logs to confirm successful peer connections.
 Look for entries indicating successful connections and Ethereum transactions.

 - **For Regular Node Registration**, the logs should show like:

-Registration request sent to leader.
+"Registration request sent to leader"

 - **For Leader Node Registration**, after storing or updating data in the Leader Node file, the console should display a message:

-Successfully registered or updated EOA 0x1123123123123123123123 with NodeInfo: IP=203.0.113.45, Port=30303, PeerID=16Uiu2HAmWY8f56cVGe6n6iV6Xg75GV7WqvG9zmNwe1t8H1JqV2fb.
+"Successfully registered or updated EOA 0x1123123123123123123123 with NodeInfo: IP=203.0.113.45, Port=30303, PeerID=16Uiu2HAmWY8f56cVGe6n6iV6Xg75GV7WqvG9zmNwe1t8H1JqV2fb"

-- After on-chain activation, the log should confirm that the node registration and activation were completed with a message like:
+- After on-chain activation, the log should confirm that the node registration and activation were completed with a message:

-Node registration and activation completed.
+"Node registration and activation completed"

 - **Regular Node Connections**
 Ensure that the Regular Nodes are connected to the Leader Node.
 You can check this in the logs or by inspecting the peer connections.